ChrisDuffley/stationPlaylist/readme.md

-# Station Playlist Studio #
+# StationPlaylist Studio #

 * Authors: Geoff Shang, Joseph Lee and other contributors
 * Download [stable version][1]
 * Download [development version][2]

-This add-on package provides improved usage of Station Playlist Studio, as well as providing utilities to control the Studio from anywhere.
+This add-on package provides improved usage of StationPlaylist Studio, as well as providing utilities to control the Studio from anywhere.

 For more information about the add-on, read the [add-on guide][3].